Why You Should Turn Your Followers Into A Community & How to Get Started

 When you simply have a bunch of fans following you on social media – it’s very likely that many of them will eventually leave.
 You don’t know many of them, except for maybe a familiar username.
 After all, community on social media tends to be mainly a one-way communication system.

-However if you create a community product, you are automatically creating a new model of communication between you and your fans, and your fans and their peers.
 Your fans are instantly going to feel more heard, and more connected with you.
 Especially when you respond to them and interact with them on the community platform.
 It’s a way of building stronger, longer-lasting relationships with those fans because they feel seen.

 Sign up for free today

-3. Build a larger following
+4. Build a larger following

 When it comes to building a community, however, there are steps to take so it doesn’t end up like one of those sad, Facebook group communities where nobody talks, statuses don’t get seen, the members aren’t fully invested – and it just eventually becomes a spam group that no one uses.